clamsproject/aapb-annotations/newshour-transcript-sync/readme.md

 * Example:
 ```
 $ head -4 cpb-aacip-507-1v5bc3tf81.tsv
-index	starts	ends	content
+index	start	end	content
 1	00:02:05.570	00:02:08.570	Good evening.
 I'm Jim Lehrer.
 On the NewsHour tonight coverage
 2	00:02:08.580	00:02:12.390	of the Salt Lake City Olympics investigation, some perspective on
 3	00:02:12.400	00:02:16.540	this year of devastating storms and other natural disasters, a
 ```
-Note, the time format does conform to the ISO standard of hh:mm:ss.mmm.
+_The golds data conforms to fieldname and time conventions._